MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -MaxDumpsterSizePerDatabase
-!!!
-Exchange Server 2010

-The MaxDumpsterSizePerDatabase parameter specifies the maximum size of the transport dumpster on a Hub Transport server for each database.
-The default value is 18 MB.
-The valid input range for this parameter is from 0 through 2147483647 KB.

-When you enter a value, qualify the value with one of the following units:

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as kilobytes.

-To enable the transport dumpster, the value of the MaxDumpsterSizePerDatabase parameter must be greater than 0, and the value of the MaxDumpsterTime parameter must be greater than 00:00:00.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-This parameter isn't used by Microsoft Exchange Server 2013.
-It's only used by Microsoft Exchange 2010 servers in a coexistence environment.

-The MaxDumpsterSizePerDatabase parameter specifies the maximum size of the transport dumpster on a Hub Transport server for each database.
-The default value is 18 MB.
-The valid input range for this parameter is from 0 through 2147483647 KB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-To enable the transport dumpster, the value of the MaxDumpsterSizePerDatabase parameter must be greater than 0, and the value of the MaxDumpsterTime parameter must be greater than 00:00:00.

-This parameter has no replacement in Exchange 2013.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 This parameter isn't used by Microsoft Exchange Server 2016.
 It's only used by Microsoft Exchange 2010 servers in a coexistence environment.